Compare any two graphics cards:

 OpenGL Version OpenGL 3.0 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in MB per second) that can be transferred over the external memory interface in one second.
-It's worked out by multiplying the card's bus width by its memory clock speed.
-If the card has DDR type RAM, the result should be multiplied by 2 once again.
-If DDR5, multiply by 4 instead.
-The higher the memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (measured in MB per second) that can be moved across the external memory interface within a second.
+It's calculated by multiplying the interface width by the speed of its memory.
+If it uses DDR type memory, it must be multiplied by 2 once again.
+If DDR5, multiply by ANOTHER 2x.
+The higher the bandwidth is, the better the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

 Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
-This is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The better this number, the better the video card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels processed in a second.
+This figure is calculated by multiplying the total texture units by the core speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.

-Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly record to the local memory in one second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Render Output Units by the the card's clock speed.
+Pixel Rate: Pixel rate is the most pixels that the graphics chip could possibly record to the local memory per second - measured in millions of pixels per second.
+The figure is calculated by multiplying the amount of Raster Operations Pipelines by the the core clock speed.
 ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for filling the screen with pixels (the image).
-The actual pixel output rate is also dependant on many other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to reach the max fill rate.
+The actual pixel rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the bandwidth is, the lower the ability to get to the max fill rate.

 Display Prices